 Codependency in Men

 One common issue in relationships is codependency.
 Codependency is a dysfunctional relationship.
-It usually manifests in the relationship[s with others.
-Unfortunately, the root cause of codependency lies in the codependent.
+It usually manifests in the relationships with others.
+Unfortunately, the cause of codependency lies in the codependent.
 A relationship with the codependent is a draining type of relationship.
-It is important to recognize the symptoms of codependency in men and women.
+Recognizing the symptoms of codependency in men and women is important.

 Codependency and Drug Abuse